seasameye/seasameye/README.md

 - 💛 I’m currently working on understanding new technique.

-- 📑 Although I’m still improving my skills, I’m always striving to become a better learner and keep growing!
+- 📑 Although I’m still improving my skills, I’m always striving to become a better people and keep growing!

 ---